doctrine/data-fixtures/README.md

 // ->getUniqueReference('ref-a', 'tag-b')  // still valid
 ```

+> You can't assign a tag to unique references already assigned to non-unique
+> references and vice versa.

-Calling `->getRandomReference` for a tag marking unique references returns
+> Calling `->getRandomReference` for a tag assigned to unique references returns
-a unique reference immediately made obsolete.
+> a unique reference immediately made obsolete.
 Of course, you must create enough
-unique references for your needs, otherwise an exception will be thrown.
+> unique references for your needs, otherwise an exception will be thrown.

-Usage example: You want to generate Actor and Role fixtures.
+Usage example: You want to generate **Actor** and **Role** fixtures.
 A role cannot
 be assigned to several actors, so your references must be unique.

 ```php